ExCALIBUR-SysGenX/pdesoft/index.md

 * model order reduction
 * meshing tools
 * data visualisation
-* user interfaces to scientific softwar;
+* user interfaces to scientific software
 * any other part of the PDE toolchain

 PDESoft 2024 will be held at the [Møller Centre](/location/), Churchill College, Cambridge].

-PDESoft 2024 follows in the successful footsteps of PDESoft 2012 in Müenster, PDESoft 2014 in Heidelberg, PDESoft 2016 in Warwick and PDESoft 2018 in Bergen.
+PDESoft 2024 follows in the successful footsteps of PDESoft 2012 in Münster, PDESoft 2014 in Heidelberg, PDESoft 2016 in Warwick and PDESoft 2018 in Bergen.

 &nbsp;